tangrams/tangram-docs/pages/yaml.md

 #### `$geometry`

-The `$geometry` keyword can specify a [filter](Filters-Overview.md) to match a specific type of geometry, for cases when a FeatureCollection includes multiple geometry types:
+The `$geometry` keyword can specify a [filter](Filters-Overview.md) to match a specific type of geometry, for cases when a FeatureCollection includes multiple geometry types.

+Allowable values for this filter are:

+- `polygon`
+- `point`
+- `line`

 ```yaml
 labels: